St. Thomas Law Review

 Jordan E. Dollar,

 Haiti is Black!
-Racial Essentialism and Unites States Involvement in the 2004 Removal of President Aristide,
+Racial Essentialism and United States Involvement in the 2004 Removal of President Aristide,

 20